 One of the first exciting tasks you will face when starting a chapter of Cycling Without Age is: How do I get a trishaw (bike)?

 We have created this list of requirements for a good trishaw for Cycling Without Age.
-There are two approved models on the market (trioBike and Christiania Bikes) and we continue to work with new and existing manufacturers to adjust and improve the bikes.
+There is currently one approved model on the market (trioBike) and we continue to work with new and existing manufacturers to adjust and improve the bikes.
 This is a list (always a work in progress) of criteria we recommend you take into consideration when evaluating a bike.

 - Low entry height.
 We recommend 15 cm or lower, preferably smart solutions for making entry easier for people with limited mobility.

 - Passengers at the front of the bike.
 This makes conversation much easier.
 Elderly people with impaired hearing and weak voices find it difficult to have conversation if they are seated 2 meters behind the pilot.
 One care home put it like this: “We put the residents in the front seat”.